wang-zixuan/ChoreoAI_GSoC_Evaluation_Test/README.md

 ### Results
 ![Alt text](image-1.png)
 ![Alt text](image.png)
-The above two figures show the training loss and evaluation loss when I train the model with `seq_len=64`.
+The above two figures show the training loss and evaluation loss when I trained the model with `seq_len=64` using wandb tool.
 The training loss stabilized around `0.05`.

 The generated result now showed a jittery fashion, propably due to limited `seq_len` during training.
 However, I believe the model managed to learn the core features of the input.